Home > Asia/Middle East > Kazakhstan > Charyn Canyon, Kolsay Lake, and Kaindy Lake Day Trip from Almaty

 Reaching the Charyn River

-It took about 30–45 minutes to reach the oasis at the Charyn River, where everything turned green.
-After a few minutes enjoying the serenity, I faced a choice: walk back (mostly uphill) to the steps, or pay ₸500 to ride in a Soviet Era Cruiser.
-I opted for the cruiser and, 10 minutes later, I was at the canyon steps.
-The climb up took some effort—I was definitely huffing and puffing during the last 20 steps.
+It took about 30 to 45 minutes to reach the oasis near the Charyn River, where everything suddenly turned green.
+After a few minutes enjoying the scenery, I had a choice: walk back mostly uphill to the steps or pay for a Soviet-era vehicle.

 The Charyn River